Body found in search for Maryland woman Rachel Morin who vanished on hiking trail

 He said that law enforcement believe the body belongs to Morin but that they are awaiting official confirmation from the medical examiner’s office.

-The cause and manner of death remains unclear and is still under investigation, the sheriff’s office said.
+The cause and manner of death remain unclear and are still under investigation, the sheriff’s office said.

 At this time, the sheriff said that police have no suspects and cannot tell the public that there is no danger.